pow-auth/assent/README.md

 ## JWT Adapter

 By default the built-in `Assent.JWTAdapter.AssentJWT` is used for JWT parsing, but you can change it to any third-party library with a custom `Assent.JWTAdapter`.
-A [JOSE](https://github.com/potatosalad/erlang-jose) adapter is included.
+A [JOSE](https://github.com/potatosalad/erlang-jose) adapter `Assent.JWTAdapter.JOSE` is included.

 To use JOSE, update `mix.exs`: